Sharjah Biennial 13

 The five parts of SB13 are an online depository of research material, four projects curated by four Interlocutors outside of the UAE, a year-long education programme in Sharjah, a year-long online publishing platform and a public programme in two parts: Act I, the biennial exhibition and programme in Sharjah from March to June 2017, and Act II, the culmination of SB13 taking place in Beirut in October 2017.

-The culinary off-site project is followed by Act II, the concluding exhibitions and performance program of SB13.
-On 19 October, Act II launches two exhibitions in Beirut, conceived by guest curators Reem Fadda and Hicham Khalidi at the Sursock Museum and Beirut Art Center respectively.
+The culinary off-site project Upon a Shifting Plate (14–15 October 2017) will be followed by SB13 Act II, the concluding exhibitions and performance programme of the Biennial.
+On 14 October, Act II will launch two exhibitions in Beirut, conceived by guest curators Reem Fadda and Hicham Khalidi and presented at the Sursock Museum and Beirut Art Center respectively.